 We are steadfast in our commitment to making Bryan Cave Leighton Paisner a diverse and inclusive firm.
 We believe that diversity enriches the quality and fabric of our culture and makes us a stronger, better firm.
 We strive every day to create an inclusive workplace where every individual can be themselves and can contribute meaningfully to the firm’s success.

-The strategy comprises of six key areas of focus: Culture, Disability, Family, Gender Representation, LGBT* (Lesbian, Gay, Bisexual and Transgender) and Social Inclusion and Ethnicity.
+The strategy comprises of six key areas of focus: Disability, Family & Carers, Gender Representation, LGBTQ*, Mental Health & Wellbeing and Social Inclusion & Ethnicity.

 "The role of someone who works and someone who has family commitments is not as compartmentalised as it used to be.
 Both men and women are increasingly sharing responsibilities outside of work, and so this issue affects everybody.

 The Family Group are there to identify ways to support people in the firm with balancing these roles, so they don’t feel like it’s an ‘either/or’ situation.

 If employees are receiving support and guidance at work that helps their family lives, it will inevitably reflect in both their ongoing commitment to the firm and how they perform.
 My husband and I are balancing our work commitments with running a family home on a daily basis, and the support we’ve both received from our respective firms has been invaluable."